Eddie Jobson: Scoring for film and television

 Throughout the 1980s and 1990s Jobson also built a successful career as a composer of TV and film soundtracks.
 He scored nearly 100 episodes of the TV series Nash Bridges (1996–2001).
 He served as choral music arranger for two 2003 Walt Disney Pictures releases, The Haunted Mansion and Brother Bear.

 Jobson also composed music for the world of advertising, most notably the Amtrak "California Zephyr" commercial that featured Richie Havens singing "There's Something About a Train That's Magic".
 For his scoring and music direction on this effort, Jobson won the Clio Award for original music scoring in 1988.
 He continued to receive Clio Award accolades as either a winner or finalist for a number of years running.

 Globe Music Media Arts

 In 2000, Jobson started his own label, Globe Music Media Arts, where he produced/distributed a variety of what he termed "an amalgamation of other somewhat more cultured musical styles", most notably the Bulgarian Women Choir's 2000 album Voices of Life.
-In addition to production duties, he also contributed three new compositions (originally slated for the perpetually in-progress UK reunion project called Legacy), and playing violin on two of the new pieces.
+In addition to production duties, he also contributed three new compositions (originally slated for the perpetually in-progress U.K. reunion project called Legacy), and playing violin on two of the new pieces.
 In 2010 he launched the Zealots Lounge, a subscription-based fan club offering free downloads, VIP concert tickets and private Zealots Lounge events around the world.
-Jobson has likened those who participate in this programme as "modern-day patrons of the arts".
+Jobson has likened those who participate in this programme to "modern-day patrons of the arts".